Diver-Doops/Loop-Control-Breaks/README.md

 # Loop-Control:Breaks
-Using loops an dthe function 'break' to stop a loop once a condition has been met
+Using loops and the function 'break' to stop a loop once a condition has been met